piglovesyou/graphql-let/README.md

 npx graphql-let init
 ```

-You now have a file `.graphql-let.yml` on your directory.
-Edit it like this:
+You now have a file `.graphql-let.yml` on your directory. **Please note that you need to generate TypeScript source** here, otherwise you don't want to use graphql-let.

+Edit like this:

 ```diff
  generateDir: __generated__